swapnil1023/outline/project.md

 - Flutter - Application’s frontend and core-functionalities
 - Firebase - Integrating the database on firestore with the frontend.
-- Cloud functions - writing few functions to impliment few features like notification and payment gateway.
+- Cloud functions - writing few functions to implement few features like push notifications and payment gateway.
 - GitHub - To publish your work

 ![product_stages](images/BlockDiagram.png)

 ## High-Level Approach

-- Setting up the UI part of the application, building all the different pages and the UX, this will slowly help you understand how the final widget tree is going to look like.
+- Setting up the UI part of the application, making all the different pages and the UX, this will gradually help you understand how the final widget tree is going to look like.
 We will be using few different flutter packages to add that extra premium touch to our UI.
 - Intigrating the firestore database to populate data on the frontend.
-- Building authentication using firebase.
+- making authentication using firebase auth.
 - Slightly bending the widget tree to enable our application in quering location based documents.
 This will help us with the hyperlocal part of the application.
 - Create extra features like push notifications and Paytm payment gateway.
 - Publish to GitHub.